rodolfovictor/rockverse/docs/source/install.rst

          conda install -c conda-forge "scipy<=1.13.1"

+      Conda will take care of installing the compiler.

    .. tab-item:: Pip

       .. code-block:: sh

          pip install "scipy<=1.13.1"

       If you get errors using ``pip``, you must install a C compiler or use Conda for the installation process.

 3. Configure MPI
 ~~~~~~~~~~~~~~~~